Why Are Golf Balls White

 Several factors contribute to the selection of golf ball colors, going beyond personal preference.
 Let’s explore three key influencers in the decision-making process: professional golf tournaments and regulations, player preferences and superstitions, and marketing and branding considerations.

-See also How To Become A Golf Club Fitter
+See also How To Drive A Golf Cart

 Professional golf tournaments and regulations